 You wouldn’t blindly sign up for a cell phone plan or a car loan without knowing all the details, would you?

-They see the glittering promise of cheap electricity and jump at it like magpies on a shiny pebble only to get hammered with the cold, wet fish of reality when the bill comes in.
+They see the glittering promise of cheap electricity and jump at it like magpies on a shiny pebble, only to get hammered with the cold, wet fish of reality when the bill comes in.

-ComparePower is an example of a website that provides you with excellent information – but you have to know what it is you’re looking at.
+ComparePower is an example of a website that provides excellent information – but you have to know what it is you’re looking at.
 Why is Company A’s rate so much lower than Company B’s?